lalithr95/SyntaxDB/README.md

 # Syntaxdb

 Ruby client which supports SyntaxDB API.
-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/syntaxdb`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+[SyntaxDB](https://syntaxdb.com/) allows to programmers to search for syntax in various languages easily.

 ## Installation